 A good dentist can do more than just keep your teeth and gums healthy – they can also ensure that you get a good night’s rest, too.
-Thomas O. Marxen, DDS, MSD, and his team of dedicated professionals at Advanced Care Dentistry provide sleep apnea treatments for patients in Woodinville, Washington.
+Thomas O. Marxen, DDS, MSD, Andrew Keith, DDS, and their team of dedicated professionals at Advanced Care Dentistry provide sleep apnea treatments for patients in Woodinville, Washington.
 Get on track for a good night’s rest and schedule your appointment today by phone or book online.

 Sleep apnea is a harmful condition wherein you stop breathing for extended periods throughout the night.
 These episodes of breathlessness can occur up to hundreds of times a night and can last anywhere from a few seconds to a few minutes.